Bobliuuu/RacketResources/CONTRIBUTING.md

 ## Contribution Guidelines

+1. All files must racket files (have a `.rkt` ending)
-1. All files must be implemented as functions: `(define ...)`
+2. All programs must be implemented as functions: `(define ...)`
-2. (Optional) Files can have a header specifying the purpose of the program
+3. (Optional) Files can have a header specifying the purpose of the program
-3. (Optional) Files can have examples for how they should be run
+4. (Optional) Files can have examples for how they should be run